 Early settlement offers are typically for a significantly lower amount than your case is really worth.
 In fact, you may not even know the extent of your injuries at this point in the process, so it would be impossible to fully calculate all of your losses.
 As the saying goes, “good things come to those who wait”.
 It may be tough in the short term to hold off on taking a settlement, but it will most often yield much better results in the long run.

-Handling the Claim on Your Own
+5. Handling The Claim On Your Own

-n many auto accidents, drivers walk away without being aware of what they are owed, how they need to be compensated, or their legal rights.
+In many auto accidents, drivers walk away without being aware of what they are owed, how they need to be compensated, or their legal rights.
 Sadly, insurance companies use this lack of knowledge to downplay claims, convince claimants to accept less than they deserve, or limit payments.

-Maintain Accurate Records about the Car Wreck
+1. Maintain Accurate Records About The Car Wreck

 It is a good idea to maintain a file of records on your car crash that is organized in chronological order.
-In this file, there should be a police report (if one exists), records of medical appointments, vehicle repair bills, and anything else that is pertinent to your car crash.
-These documents will often be presented during negotiations, and the settlement process will be made faster if these records are on hand.
+In this file, there should be a police report (if one exists), records of medical appointments, vehicle repair bills and anything else that is pertinent to your car crash.
+These documents will often be presented during negotiations and the settlement process will be made faster if these records are on hand.

-Calculate a Reasonable Settlement Amount
+2. Calculate A Reasonable Settlement Amount

 You will need to calculate what you believe your claim is reasonably worth before sending a demand letter to your insurer.
 The following should be taken into account when determining the settlement amount:

-The costs related to your medical care and associated expenses
+- The costs related to your medical care and associated expenses

-The loss of income you incurred due to your inability to work
+- The loss of income you incurred due to your inability to work

-Whether you need long-term medical attention or are permanently disabled
+- Whether you need long-term medical attention or are permanently disabled

-Any pain and suffering you experienced following the crash
+- Any pain and suffering you experienced following the crash

-The expenses related to the repair or replacement of your vehicle, or any other property that sustained damage due to the accident
+- The expenses related to the repair or replacement of your vehicle, or any other property that sustained damage due to the accident

 Upon determining what you believe your claim is worth, send a detailed demand letter to the insurer.
-This letter describes your car crash, your injuries, the medical treatments you required, any associated medical problems you have, how severely your car was damaged, and any other losses you experienced due to the car accident.
+This letter describes your car crash, your injuries, the medical treatments you required, any associated medical problems you have, how severely your car was damaged and any other losses you experienced due to the car accident.